 Griffa turned bright red and covered her face with her hands.

-“I can think of many reasons I would never let your son come near Griffa again,” said Ansel, dangerously quiet.
+“I can think of many reasons I would never let your son come near Griffa again,” fumed Ansel.

-Rikard looked at Ansel with narrow eyes.
+Rikard looked at Ansel with narrowed eyes.
 “He is young.
 He will settle down by the time Gyphon is of age.”

 “I don’t want to go to the Valley,” said Griffa taking her hands off her face.
 “I want to stay in Keene manor.
 I will stay there.
 You will not stop me.”